 Alternative Ending: You take a well-known TV show or a well-known movie.
 And what you do is you create an alternative ending for it.

 Sometimes the best way to teach kids public speaking is not to teach them.
 Instead, hire a professional instructor to help your kids improve their speaking skills.
 With over 200 state certified instructor, Classover offers one of the best learning experience for your kids.
-For only $10/class, you can kick back and relax while a certified teacher help your children excel in public speaking.
+For an affordable price, you can kick back and relax while a certified teacher help your children excel in public speaking.

 Try Classover For FREE and see immediate improvement!